-We don’t do day walks, so we can’t really advise you from experience.
+We don’t normally do day walks, so we can’t really advise you from direct experience.
 However, Burgundy, Dordogne and Provence are good walking areas.
-The local Office of Tourism usually has a list of day walks in their area.
+The local village Offices of Tourism usually have a list of day walks in their area.

 What short walk would you recommend for a first-timer?

 An ideal introduction to walking in France is the first section of the Canal du Nivernais walk from Auxerre to Clamecy.
-The path is flat, the scenery is beautiful and the villages are not far apart and there is an SNCF train station at each end of the walk.
-You can break it up into short stages if you want (that’s what we did because of the heat).
+The path is flat, the scenery is beautiful, the villages are not far apart and there is an SNCF train station at each end of the walk.
+You can break it up into short stages if you want (that’s what we did, but it was because of the heat).

 I want to walk in France for (a) a few days, (b) a couple of weeks, (c) a month.
 Can you recommend a route?

 (a) A few days.
 Have a look at the Short Walks section of this website which has walks from three to ten days duration.
 Also, if you want to keep away from hills, there are some good flat walks in the Canals section.

 (c) A month.
 Have a look at our Diaries and try and find something that takes your fancy.
-For these longer walks it doesn’t really matter where you go – the daily rhythm of walking becomes a pleasure in itself, together with the food of course.
+For these longer walks the daily rhythm of walking becomes a pleasure in itself, together with the food of course.

-I want to walk on the Way of Le Puy, but only for a week or two.
+I want to walk on the Way of Le Puy (the main pilgrimage), but only for a week or two.
 Which part would you recommend?